Home Compare ASM.AS vs LRCX

 ASM International vs Lam Research: Which Stock Looks Stronger in 2026?

-Lam Research holds the cleaner structural position, with growth as the main driver and stability adding further support.
-ASM International still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Lam Research holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+ASM International does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON